ChuksJoshuaa/Project-Management-System/README.md

 ```

   mutation {
-    addProject(name: "Best Footballer", description: "Messi is the most complete player in the world and he has achieved a lot of individual awards", status: progress, clientId: "636b67c1551f6c310008f0cb"){
+    addProject(name: "Best Footballer", description: "Messi is the most complete player in the world and he has achieved a lot of individual awards;", status: progress, clientId: "636b67c1551f6c310008f0cb"){
       id
       name
       status